-Two school kids who are best friends are drinking on the side of a river.
+Two school kids, who are best friends, are drinking on the side of a river.
 One friend bets the other that he can't swim across the river and "Reach The Rock".
 The friend takes the bet and ...

-Two school kids who are best friends are drinking on the side of a river.
+Two school kids, who are best friends, are drinking on the side of a river.
 One friend bets the other that he can't swim across the river and "Reach The Rock".
 The friend takes the bet and drowns halfway towards the rock.
-The entire town blames the the kid for his friends death, he runs away never to be seen again.
-He eventually comes back to his home town of Shermerville and goes crazy, and starts to trash the town (i.e. breaking store-front windows, stealing a police car).
+The entire town blames the the kid for his friends death, he runs away, never to be seen again.
+He eventually comes back to his home town of Shermerville and goes crazy, and starts to trash the town (for example, breaking store-front windows, stealing a police car).
 He also meets up with his old high school girlfriend.
 The majority of the movie takes place in one night.Written by

 8 of 9 people found this review helpful.

 Was this review helpful to you?